measure-map/aligned_bach_chorales/README.md

   * `tpc_pcvs` The same type of pitch-class vectors, but for the complete chorale.
 Included for convenience or further comparisons between the aligned chorales for detection of encoding errors or differences between the chorale settings.
-* The first row corresponds to the `Riemenschneider` index in the `riemenschneider.csv`, as explained in the previous section.
+* The first column corresponds to the `Riemenschneider` index in the `riemenschneider.csv`, as explained in the previous section.
 That is to say, `krn.csv` is correctly aligned with the catalogue, the other two files are not, even if they use the same index.
 * `krn.csv` omits R. 150 (because it's not 4-voice) and `cap.csv` is missing R. 50, 59, 103, 217, 238, 272, 325, 334,